camelgod/playnite-setup-guide/README.md

 ## 3. Install Sunshine

-Install [Sunshine](https://github.com/LizardByte/Sunshine/releases) on your computer.
+Install [Sunshine](https://github.com/LizardByte/Sunshine/releases) on your host machine.

 #### Add Playnite to Sunshine
 To launch Playnite from Sunshine, click "Applications" up top menu and click "Add new".